 Ideally your ‘place’ is out of sight from primary and even secondary routes of travel.
 I’m just pointing out that comparatively it’s probably safer in this regard to be “off the beaten path”.
 Not to say however that you won’t be found.
 So don’t convince yourself that you’re safe.

-For example, I happen to live at the end of a private dirt road completely out of sight from anyone.
+For example, I happen to live at the end of our private dirt/gravel road, completely out of sight from anyone.
 However common sense indicates that ANY road is a clue that ‘something’ is down there… I’m not fooling myself into thinking that I would not be affected.
-Fortunately however I live very far away from population density and in a town less than 1,000 – many of whom are living a lifestyle on the side of self reliance.
-But that was the plan when searching for this place…
+Fortunately however I live very far away from population density, and in a town less than 1,000 – many of whom are living a lifestyle on the side of self reliance.

 – If you have a garden, is it in sight?